A timeline: Notable milestones in the history of iPhone from Apple

 Apple’s co-founder passed away the day after the announcement of iPhone 4s, though he did oversee the development of iPhone 5, which would eventually hit stores in September 2012.
 The “s” stood for Siri, an intelligent personal assistant exclusive at the time to the 4s.

-In addition to Siri, the best-selling iPhone ever produced brought users iOS 5, an operating system that introduced iMessage, iCloud and Notification Center among other notable features. iPhone 4s also sported Apple’s first 8-mexapixel camera with 1080p video recording.
+In addition to Siri, the best-selling iPhone ever produced gave users iOS 5, an operating system that introduced iMessage, iCloud and Notification Center among other notable features. iPhone 4s also sported Apple’s first 8-megapixel camera with 1080p video recording.

 The Verge called the 4s “a gorgeous device with impressive specs,” touted Siri as “one of the most novel applications Apple has ever produced” and proclaimed that “if this were a car, it would be a Mercedes.”

 iPhone 5 was the first Apple phone to launch in September, a trend that would continue through today.
-But two years after the 5 was released, Apple unveiled two additional models to the series.
+But 2 years after the 5 was released, Apple unveiled 2 additional models to the series.
 The 6 Plus joined the 6 in a simultaneous release in 2014, marketed as “bigger than bigger” and “the two and only.”

 September 2017: “Say hello to the future.”

 iPhone X became the first Apple phone to usher in OLED screen technology, wireless charging and an edge-to-edge screen display.
-The home button was removed.
-Face ID allowed users to unlock their phone with a look and Animojis mimicked their movements.
+The home button was removed and now Face ID allows users to unlock their phone with a look and Animojis mimicked their movements.

 Portrait Mode, Portrait Lighting, digital image stabilization, TrueDepth and optical image stabilization all contributed to Consumer Reports praising iPhone X’s camera as the highest-rated smartphone camera ever.